Ali-Ghanme/Insulin-Application/README.md

 - Health Sensors: Integration of health data from connected sensors.
 - Notifications: Alerts and reminders for medication schedules.
 - Graphing Libraries: Used to visualize glucose trends.
-- [List any additional technologies or libraries you used]

 ## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/insulin-app.git`
-2. [Add any additional installation steps if necessary]

-## Usage

-1. [Provide instructions on how to run and use the app]
-2. [Include screenshots or GIFs to showcase the app's functionality]

 ## Screenshots